 Saline sprays help to wash out pollen, reduce mucous, and restore moisture to dry nasal passages.
-If you want to make your own saline, mix up a few teaspoons of non-iodized salt (kosher salt works great), a teaspoon of baking soda and a pint of water in a spray bottle or bulb syringe.
+If you want to make your own saline, WebMD suggests mixing up a few teaspoons of non-iodized salt (kosher salt works great), a teaspoon of baking soda and a pint of water in a spray bottle or bulb syringe.

 Breathing easier during pollen season

 You can get pollen alert apps to warn you when and where airborne allergens are highest.
 Pollen forecast trackers can help you plan to avoid being out and about on days when the pollen counts are at their highest.

 Even while indoors, pollen allergy sufferers may begin to feel symptoms from pollen particles that have seeped into the home.
-The best way to limit indoor interaction with pollen is to keep doors and windows shut, especially during peak hours from five to ten in the morning.
-Dust and vacuum regularly, and shower and shampoo before bed to avoid bringing pollen to your pillow.
-Also be sure that your A/C and fan have high quality filters installed to clean the air that blows through your vents.
+The best way to limit indoor interaction with pollen is to keep doors and windows shut, especially during peak hours from 5 a.m. to 10 a.m.
+Dust and vacuum regularly, and shower and shampoo before bed to avoid pollen on your pillow.
+Also be sure that your A/C and fan have high-quality filters installed to clean the air that blows through your vents.